slazav/graphene/Readme.md

   only points with distance >dt between them are shown.
 This works fast for any ratio of dt and interpoint distance.

-You can use words "now" and "inf" as a time.
+You can use words "now", "now_s" and "inf" as a timestamp.
+You can also add "+" or "-" symbol to numerical value to add 1 ns.
+This is convenient if you know a timestamp of some value and want to read next or  previous one.
 Default value for time1 is 0, for time2 is "inf".

 Text values are printed with line breaks converted to spaces.